All Episodes

 He is imposing his view on the basis that he knows and he alone is doing what's best for the country.

-That nails that's exactly his attitude.
+That's exactly his attitude.

-You know, power seeks power, more power.
+Power seeks power, more power.

-And and studies have made it clear that government, you know, grows under Republican administrations as well as as Democrat administrations, but i it is up to us as a people.
+And studies have made it clear that government grows under Republican administrations as well as Democrat administrations.

 We as a people have to stand up and say enough is enough.

-Otherwise government will continue to grow.
+Otherwise, government will continue to grow.

-And you know, with with power comes responsibility.
+And with power comes responsibility.

-And but we as a people have that responsibility.
+But we as a people have that responsibility.

-Um you have to draw the same conclusion.
+You have to draw the same conclusion.

-I've okay, I've got the full quote here, Terry.
+Okay, I've got the full quote here, Terry.

-This is it's even worse than you led me to believe.
+It's even worse than you led me to believe.

 Here's the full quote from the guy.